rosenvladimirov/reporting-engine/report_qweb_field_option/README.rst

 Known issues / Roadmap
 ======================

+| #.
+QWeb field option settings only apply to fields rendered with
+  ``t-field``.
+| They don’t work with ``t-esc`` or other expressions not using
+  ``t-field``.

+As a workaround, you could create a module that adds a computed field holding the same value currently computed and displayed in the QWeb report using ``t-esc``, and adjust the report template to display the field value using ``t-field``.
+This would allow you to adjust the decimal precision as needed.

-Assigning Options in a QWeb Field Options record can cause UI issues if a field is defined twice with different widgets in a view.
+#.
+Assigning Options in a QWeb Field Options record can cause UI issues
+if a field is defined twice with different widgets in a view.

 For example, adding ``{"widget": "date"}`` to the date_approve field in a purchase order can result in two dates appearing under the